An extensive guide to non-fungible tokens (NFTs). Find out what NFTs are, how they're being used, and why they're here to stay.

 While it may seem impossible to have internet platforms not run and funded by a large company, public blockchains are generally thought to be the solution to this problem.
 Blockchains enable public, verifiable ownership of digital property through NFT technology.
 It’s thought that most online transactions we do through digital platforms can be entirely automated with a public blockchain.
 And with cryptocurrencies, the money that we spend can exist entirely online.

-- A guide to Web3
+- Our easy guide to Web3

 - Ethereum’s Web3 Vision